RABBITS NEED FRIENDS

 - Sponsored events – walk, silence, football game, swim, run, diet, giving up smoking, bunny sleep-in (pledge to sleep for up to a week in a sleeping bag in your bunnies’ “bedroom”, it’s great fun and a good way to bond with your rabbits!)

-- Rabbit Rabbit Rabbit – spread the word about Cottontails by contacting your local paper, radio or TV station.
+- Rabbit Rabbit Rabbit – spread the word about Cottontails on social media and to your local paper, radio or TV station.

 - Staff newsletter – if your employer produces a staff newsletter, ask them to feature your event.